 A small church remains in the village, a remnant of the former mission, and has about 50-75 adults and about an equal number of children.
 The pastor, Jeremias, is a Jesus-loving man in spite of a life filled with tragedy (see story – https://kubackisinangola.com/2013/11/06/danny-craig-jeremiah-jesus).
 He has become a dear friend and brother and we will enjoy building further relationships here over the next two years, seeking to serve with medicine the people of this region of Angola, while sharing and demonstrating our Father’s love for them.
 The people live difficult lives, vulnerable (especially the children) to malnutrition, malaria, diarrheal and respiratory diseases, as well as Tuberculosis and Leprosy.
 Every family has lost several children to disease, malaria killing the most children (in this region 1/3 children die before the age of 5).

 There are 60+ similar villages of 500-1000 people in the region with no access to a physician (they also lack transportation to the cities), who use Cavango as a health care facility.
 Transportation is almost exclusively by foot, as there are perhaps a bicycle or two in each village and some larger villages might have motorbike owners.

 In 2006, Samaritan’s Purse financed the construction of a small 12 bed hospital and outpatient clinic building in Cavango (we’ve expanded it to 40 beds).
 There are four minimally trained nurses who have seen a few patients/week for the past several years.
 In 2014, Vineyard Church of Delaware County (Tim and Betsy’s home church in Ohio) purchased a vehicle to help transport those ill and injured to the clinic.
 Tim is working at the clinic and has seen the patient volume increase greatly over their seven years of work.
-We are seeing about 20-50 new patients/day as of 2020.
+We are treating about 20-5- inpatients daily and seeing about the same numbers of new patients/day as of 2020.
 The location appears to fit what God has asked of us in serving with medicine and communicating and modeling God’s love to those who have no access to the same.